-Budget Narrative: Provide a clear description of what you will do with CDBG's investment in the project/program.
+1. Budget Narrative: Provide a clear description of what you will do with CDBG's investment in the project/program.
 How will you spend the money?
 Give specific details.

 The process of developing affordable housing takes two or more years from inception to completion, and CDBG funding has been critical in supporting that lengthy and risky process.
-The City of Burlington has determined that CHT is eligible for up to \$300,000 in total CDBG funds to assist in the development of the Laurentide project and has previously allocated \$50,000 in CDBG funding to support the project.
-We are requesting a 2018 CDBG allocation of \$130,000 which, if awarded, will bring the total to \$180,000.
-We will likely come in next year for the remainder.
-The awards are made on a performance based contract that allows us to draw the money as we meet specific agreed to benchmarks that show progress on moving the development of the affordable housing ahead.
+The City of Burlington has determined that CHT is eligible for up to \$300,000 in total CDBG funds to assist in the development of the Laurentide project and has previously allocated \$180,000 in CDBG funding to support the project.
+We are requesting a 2019 CDBG allocation of \$100,000 which, if awarded, will bring the total to \$280,000.
+Because the project will be complete this year, we do not expect to request the full \$300,000 for which the project is eligible.
+The awards are made on a performance-based contract that allows us to draw the money as we meet specific agreed-to benchmarks that show progress on moving the development of the project ahead.
 As individual benchmarks are completed, this grant supports the staff work that it took to meet them.
-Specifically this year, the benchmarks will incorporate all of the milestones it took to be able to begin construction on the building including all of the design work, financing applications, permits, legal work and bidding.
-We are planning on construction beginning in May with approximately 14 months for completion.
+Because the project is now under construction with completion in late-summer/early-fall, the benchmarks this year will be construction and occupancy related.

 2. If you plan to pay for staff with CDBG funding, describe what they do in relation to the specific service(s) / activity(ies) in your Project/Program Design.
 We will be paid based on achievement of specified benchmarks and not for staff hours.

 Specific Service / Activity Position/Title Work Related to CDBG-Funded Activity # of Hours per Week spent on this Specific Service / Activity % of Hours per Week spent on this Specific Service / Activity to be paid with CDBG b.
 All CDBG grantees that use CDBG funds for salaries must submit timesheets that capture total time and effort of staff members funded with CDBG.
-These timesheets must record CDBG hours worked, other hours worked and funding sources, and a narrative for all CDBG and non-CDBG funded activities, and they must be signed by the employee and supervisor.
-Does your organization have the ability to implement a timekeeping system for CDBG funded staff that meets these requirements by July 1, 2018?
-Yes No X_Not funding salaries
+These timesheets must record CDBG hours worked, other hours worked, all funding sources, and a narrative for all CDBG and non-CDBG funded activities, and they must be signed by the employee and supervisor.
+Does your organization have the ability to implement a timekeeping system for CDBG funded staff that meets these requirements by July 1, 2019?
+Yes No X Not funding salaries